 - Take full advantage of your event app and make sure attendees not only know about the features, but that they have the app downloaded early on.

 Event engagement is an imperative aspect to your event marketing success that should be thoroughly understood from multiple angles.
-Use this guide as a resource to craft your event engagement strategy as you continue striving towards event success.
+Use this guide as a resource to craft your event engagement strategy as you continue striving towards event success in 2019 and beyond.